Litli-Hrútur eruption in Iceland July 2023

 Volcanic Iceland

-On average, a volcano erupts in Iceland erupts every five years.
+On average, a volcano erupts in Iceland every five years.
 Since 2021, however, the frequency has been closer to every 12 months!
 The area broadly known as Fagradalsfjall, some 35km from the capital Reykjavík, flared to life after a series of earthquakes on the Reykjanes Peninsula.
 The three eruptions - some consider one single eruption with months-long pauses - mark the beginning of a new geological era on the southwestern peninsula, which has been dormant for the past 800 years.

 Unlike most volcanic eruptions -- occurring on the interior highlands, the lava hidden under ice and/or with lethal volumes of volcanic gases -- Fagradalsfjall was the ideal 'tourist volcano': Small in relative terms and accessible for all levels of fitness.
+The hiking trails on Fagradalsfjall and how to get there from Reykjavík

 The last eruption at Fagradalsfjall ended in August 2023, but the site still remains a major attraction.
 The thick, black crust of lava paves the landscape with crumbling craters and steam.